epics-base/pvaPy/documentation/streamingFramework.md

-- Server queue: EPICS libraries allow each client to request its own queue, which provides protection against the "overrun" problem, where the server replaces channel reecord before the client has a chance to retrieve it.
+- Server queue: EPICS libraries allow each client to request its own queue, which provides protection against the "overrun" problem, where the server replaces channel record before the client has a chance to retrieve it.
 Note that server queue sizes are configurable, and that they increase the server (IOC) memory footprint.
 - Client (monitor) queue: PvaPy channel monitor can copy incoming objects into a 'PvObjectQueue' rather than process them immediately on monitor updates.
 This